 But can you invest in Polaroid on the stock market?

-Read on to find out everything you need to know about the company, whether you can add Polaroid stock to your portfolio as well as some competitors worth checking out.
+Read on to find out everything you need to know about the company, whether you can add Polaroid stock to your portfolio and some competitors worth checking out.

 Polaroid was founded in 1937 by Edwin Land.

 Polaroid cameras are iconic; however, this wasn’t always the case.

 The film of choice before digital cameras came around was 35mm, as it was easy to come by and easy to develop.